A Massive Review of Concrete Swimming Pools: Costs, Maintenance, Longevity, and More

-Here At River Pools, although we may be exclusively in the fiberglass pool manufacturing and installation business, we readily admit that concrete pools are sometimes a better fit for some people.
+Here At River Pools, although we may specialize in fiberglass pools, we readily admit that concrete pools are sometimes a better fit for some people.
 In fact, there are even times when we encourage shoppers to choose a concrete pool over other types.

 Why would we do that?

 Well, first of all, our commitment is to be the most educational, non-biased resource for inground pool shoppers in the world.
 If this is going to be a reality, we’ve got to be willing to call a spade a spade.

 Unfortunately, more often than not, most manufacturers and builders in the swimming pool industry simply aren’t willing to admit their product (or service) may not be the best fit for every individual need out there.

 Because our end goal solely comes down to providing the best education for you, the actual owner of the swimming pool, we make sure to give you the facts every time.
 Thus, we’re glad you’re here.

 Now let’s get down to the nuts and bolts of concrete swimming pools.
 In this article, we’re going to discuss cost, styles, features, and more.
 Here we go...

 Yes, but when should I get a concrete swimming pool?